linz/postgresql-tableversion/doc/table_version.md

                     1001
     ```

-7. Mark revision as done - yes, there are no data in the table,
+7. Mark revision as done .
+There is no data in the table or in the
-   we just put empty table to our revision.
+   history table.
     ```
     table_version=# SELECT table_version.ver_complete_revision();
      ver_complete_revision